asterisk/documentation/docs/Configuration/Applications/External-IVR-Interface.md

----

----
+!!! note

-**Note:**  This is the only way for a TCP/IP server to be able to get retrieve the arguments.
+    This is the only way for a TCP/IP server to be able to get retrieve the arguments.

----
+[//]: # (end-note)